blackgirltech/html_tutorial/README.md

 Websites are built up of HTML tags containing content.

 ## First Steps
-- include any set up here

-So you’re probably wondering “how do I make a HTML document” or have wondered how to make a website.
+So, how do you make a website?.
 It’s less complicated than you think:
 - On your computer create a folder and name it `my_site` (or something else, the name doesn’t matter)
 - Inside this folder create a file called `index.html`

-This is your HTML document.
+This is essentially your website.
 Open this file in Chrome, Firefox or your web browser of choice.
 You’ll see a blank page, because you haven’t put any content into it yet, but this is essentially what you’ll get when you visit any other page on the web.

 ## Let’s Build

 On the first line of our html document we’ll add the following:

 ```html
 <!DOCTYPE html>
 ```